🔍 How to Screen Tenants

 • Multiple recent hard inquiries suggesting financial desperation

-• Thin credit file — not necessarily bad, but requires more income verification
+• Thin credit file — not bad by itself, but requires heavier income verification

-• Score significantly different from what applicant claimed
+• Score significantly different from what the applicant claimed on the application

 🏛️ Eviction Search Red Flags